pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

     Run `pachct idp --help` for a full list of commands.
     In particular, those commands let you create, update, delete, list, or get a specific connector.

-The users registered with your IdP are now ready to Log in to Pachyderm. (//TODO add link to Login page)
+The users registered with your IdP are now ready to [Log in to Pachyderm](./login.md)